 Your total amount payable is £X,XXX.XX; this includes your annual fee, if any.

 We do not treat payments as received until they reach us in cleared funds.
 You may need to allow extra time for clearance (for example, if you pay by cheque).
-Your statement will tell you the minimum payment and any other amounts you have to pay with it, and when you need to pay us.
+Your statement will tell you the minimum payment.
+We will also include any missed payments in the amount we ask you for.
+We will choose your payment due date and show it on your statement.
+Your payment due date will be between 18 and 26 days after the date on which we create your statement.
 For details of how to make payments see Section B7 and your statement.

 !
 You will lose any promotional offers if your minimum payment is late or you go over your credit limit.